 With an abundance of fruit trees available, where do you start?
-“The first question is size,” says Wes Fleming, director of Fleming's Nurseries.
+“The first question is size,” says Director of Fleming's Nurseries Wes Fleming.
 “Do you have the space to grow a large tree?
 If not, consider small growing forms, like the ‘Trixzie' miniature fruit tree range, which only grow 1–2 metres high and 1–2 metres wide.”

 Good looks can also be a factor, with bright fruit and delicate blossoms making many fruit trees desirable for more than their tasty harvest.
 Espaliering a tree – training it to grow along a wall or fence – looks pretty and saves space.
 “Virtually any fruit tree can be espaliered, but certain trees, like apples, pears, citrus and olives, work better than others,” says Melissa.

-Location: Fruit trees need a sunny spot, with at least six to eight hours of full sun.
+Fruit trees need a sunny spot, with at least 6–8 hours of full sun.

-Planting time: Deciduous fruit trees, including stone fruit, apples, pears and quince, can be bought in winter bare-rooted (without soil) and planted straightaway.
+Deciduous fruit trees, including stone fruit, apples, pears and quince, can be bought in winter bare-rooted (without soil) and planted straightaway.
 Before planting a bare-rooted tree, it's a good idea to prune it.
-“Hold the tree in one hand and, with the other, prune away 50 per cent of the top branches,” says Wes.
+“Hold the tree in 1 hand and, with the other, prune away 50 percent of the top branches,” says Wes.
 “It may feel like a shame to cut away all that growth, but you will be amazed at how well the tree will grow in spring.”
 Potted fruit trees can be bought and planted during other times of the year, but autumn or winter (after the last frost) are ideal.

-Fertiliser: In periods of active growth and fruit development, feed fruit trees well with a complete flower and fruit fertiliser, such as Scotts Pure Organic Fruit & Citrus Premium Plant Food.
+In periods of active growth and fruit development, feed fruit trees well with a complete flower and fruit fertiliser, such as Richgro Organics Fruit And Citrus Plant Food.

 Fruit fly and codling moth are particular problems for keen orchardists, so it's good to take preventative action.
-For fruit fly, hang lures and spray foliage regularly with a fruit fly specific insecticide, like Eco-Organic ‘Eco-Naturalure’.
+For fruit fly, hang lures and spray foliage regularly with a fruit fly specific insecticide, like Yates Nature's Way Fruit Fly Control.
 Spray early in the season (once flowers have fallen), as this will help prevent population numbers from exploding later in the season.
 Codling moth is a common pest of apples, pears and quince.
 The larvae (caterpillars) tunnel into the fruit and can, if you're not careful, ruin an entire harvest.
 Regularly inspect the tree and discard any infested fruit.
 Spray trees thoroughly with a targeted spray, like Yates Success Ultra, and remove loose bark from branches to reduce hiding areas for cocoons.